Local Tools

 }

 Always available.
-Lets the model call any HTTP endpoint directly.
-Unlike remote tools (which require an OpenAPI spec), webhook is a single generic tool — the model decides the URL, method, query params, and headers at call time.
+Lets the model call any HTTP endpoint via per-verb tools.
+Unlike remote tools (which require an OpenAPI spec), webtools exposes six generic verb tools — the model picks the verb, URL, query params, headers, and body at call time.

 Caution